KH40-khoast40/AniMasa/README.md

    <img src="https://i.imgur.com/iGc1vEs.jpg" alt="alt text">

     - It'd be nice if you make other presets of the shader for it to fit with other Animasa characters.
-If you want, you can contact me to include that preset to be an offical version of the shader, to expand the shader to not just Miku-only
+If you want, you can contact me to include that preset to be an offical version of the shader, to expand the shader to not just be Miku-only

 # Rules
 ✔️ Modification is allowed, you can customize the shader, or add new features to it all you want.